TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

-﻿The IR Plan is written in a commanding voice.
-Do this, don't do that.
-Carefully consider these facts.
-Little explanation should be needed in this document, as it assumees one is already trained and familiar with the IR Policy.
+﻿Plans and procedures use a clear, directive tone to outline actionable steps and processes.
+Deep explanation should not be expected or needed in this document, as it assumes the reader is already trained and familiar with the IR Policy.

 - [Purpose and Introduction](#purpose-and-introduction)
 - [Compliance](#compliance)